lbrowncoder/black-codher-personal-project/README.md

    npm install svg-star-rating
    ```

-## Features
+## features

-Search by childcare provider name \* View your results with pictures, important information and external links to contact details
+- Search by childcare provider name
+- View your results with pictures, important information and external links to contact details
-Leave reviews on a childcare provider
+- Leave reviews on a childcare provider
-Childcare providers can register their organisations
+- Childcare providers can register their organisations
-Users can have an account and sign up
+- Users can have an account and sign up
-Login(admin only)
+- Login(admin only)
-Read a guide on picking the right childcare proivder
+- Read a guide on picking the right childcare proivder
-Read a guide on help with childcare cost
+- Read a guide on help with childcare cost
-Contact Eggshells directly
+- Contact Eggshells directly

 ## development

 Features coming soon:

-Search by postcode (using Google API)
+- Search by postcode (using Google API)
-Full user login
+- Full user login
-Save favourite childcare provider
+- Save favourite childcare provider
-Ability to edit reviews
+- Ability to edit reviews
-Real-time childcare prodiver rating
+- Real-time childcare provider rating

 ## Contact